 (1) The TDSP will notify ERCOT of any changes in information related to an ESI ID for which it is responsible.
 The TDSP will send changes to ERCOT using the 814_20, ESI ID Maintenance Request.
 ERCOT will respond to the TDSP within four Retail Business Hours, using the 814_21, ESI ID Maintenance Response.
 In addition, ERCOT will send all affected CRs notice of the changes using the 814_20 transaction.
 The TDSP is responsible for the following data elements:

 (a) Service Address; city, state, zip, county;

 …

-(o) Metered service type.
+(o) Metered service type, description (if provided).

 Adding/Updating County and Metered Service type